EricLu1218/Advanced_Logic_Synthesis/README.md

 # Advanced Logic Synthesis
-This is "2021 NTHU CS613200 Advanced Logic Synthesis" course project.
+This is "NTHU CS6132 Advanced Logic Synthesis" course project.

 <h3>⭐⭐⭐ IF THIS REPO HELPS YOU, PLEASE GIVE ME A STAR! ⭐⭐⭐</h3>